NourMontacer01/MealsAppFlutter/README.md

-# 🍽️ MealsApp - A Flutter Meals Browser

 MealsApp is a **multi-screen Flutter application** that allows users to **browse meals by category, apply filters**, and view detailed recipes with **ingredients, preparation steps, and tips**.
 It features **smooth animations** and uses **Riverpod** for state management.
 Users can also **favorite meals** for quick access.